simplistix/testfixtures/README.rst

 **Mocking out objects and methods**

-Easy to use ways of stubbing out objects, classes or individual methods for both doc tests and unit tests.
-Special helpers are provided for testing with dates and times.
+Easy to use ways of stubbing out objects, classes or individual methods.
+Specialised helpers and mock objects are provided, including sub-processes, dates and times.

 **Testing logging**

-Helpers for capturing logging output in both doc tests and unit tests.
+Helpers for capturing logging and checking what has been logged is what is expected.

 **Testing stream output**

-Helpers for capturing stream output, such as that from print statements, and making assertion about it.
+Helpers for capturing stream output, such as that from print function calls or even stuff written directly to file descriptors, and making assertions about it.

 **Testing with files and directories**

-Support for creating and checking files and directories in sandboxes for both doc tests and unit tests.
+Support for creating and checking both files and directories in sandboxes including support for other common path libraries.

 **Testing exceptions and warnings**

 Easy to use ways of checking that a certain exception is raised, or a warning is issued, even down the to the parameters provided.

-**Testing subprocesses**

-A handy mock for testing code that uses subprocesses.

 **Testing when using django**

 Helpers for comparing instances of django models.

+**Testing when using Twisted**

+Helpers for making assertions about logging when using Twisted.

 **Testing when using zope.component**